ChrisvanHvA/Appclusive/README.md

 - Create onboarding for the first time experience
 - Being able to filter on level within categories
 - Sort on tasks assigned to you
+- Live updating on checklist items
+- Remove categories from project that are not relevant

+## Code explanation?